Bijou Theater (Chicago): Miss Tiger's Cabaret

 Miss Tiger's Cabaret featured live singing, original music and original plays.
 The cabaret shows were written and directed by Miss Tiger and were the first of their kind to be performed at Bijou Theater.
 New shows were introduced about every eight weeks; with productions taking place Thursdays through Saturdays at 8:30 pm and 10:30 pm each night.
-This cabaret was unlike the former Bijou cabaret, due to its including both a male and female cast and featured very little nudity.
-Cast members included a few of the dancers from the erotic cabaret but were mostly singers and actors from Chicago's thriving community theater scene.
-Original music was created by Chicago music producer, DJ Christian, who often accompanied Miss Tiger in music bookings outside of the theater.
+This cabaret included both a male and female cast and featured very little nudity.
+Cast members included a few of the dancers from the erotic cabaret but were mostly singers and actors from Chicago's community theater scene.
+Original music was created by Chicago music producer DJ Christian, who often accompanied Miss Tiger in music bookings outside of the theater.
 Each production featured theatrical lighting, original costumes and set design.
 Many shows were photographed and reviewed by St. Sukie de la Croix of the Windy City Times.
-Sukie was quoted as saying, "Miss Tiger is a star!
-Nobody else is doing this kind of thing."
-Miss Tiger would later write a popular advice column for Nightspots, a weekly Chicago LGBTQIA entertainment magazine.
+Miss Tiger later wrote an advice column for Nightspots, a weekly Chicago LGBTQIA entertainment magazine.

-Miss Tiger's Cabaret was irreverent, camp, sometimes political and thought provoking all in one.
-Miss Tiger's comedic timing and ability to involve the audience into the show was legendary.
-The diversity and inclusiveness featured in these productions garnered a following of show goers, that often included straight men, women, and couples who would have otherwise never visited Bijou Theater.

 Shows ran from 2000 through 2004.

 Ownership

 The Bijou Theater was owned and operated by American pornographer Steven Toushin.
-Toushin was put in charge of the Bijou in 1970 with the venue eventually showing gay films exclusively in 1978.
-He has had several legal bouts and disputes with law enforcement over the years, including a conviction for tax evasion in the late 1980's and a number of obscenity indictments.
-In 1989, at the Adult Video Awards show in Las Vegas Toushin received (while he was in prison) the Reuben Sturman Award "For Legal Battles on Behalf of the Adult Industry".
-In 2007, at the GayVN award show in San Francisco, Toushin was awarded the "Life Time Achievement Award" from the Gay Adult Industry.
-He is the 3rd person to ever receive this honor.
-In the June 2008 AVN (Adult Video News) magazine's 25th anniversary edition Toushin was acknowledged as one of the 25 pioneers who developed the Gay/bi Adult Film Industry.
+Toushin was put in charge of the Bijou in 1970, with the venue eventually showing gay films exclusively in 1978.
+He has had several legal disputes with law enforcement over the years, including a conviction for tax evasion in the late 1980s and a number of obscenity indictments.
+In 1989, at the Adult Video Awards show in Las Vegas, Toushin received (while he was in prison) the Reuben Sturman Award "For Legal Battles on Behalf of the Adult Industry".
+In 2007, at the GayVN award show in San Francisco, Toushin was awarded a "Life Time Achievement Award" from the gay adult industry.
+In the June 2008 AVN (Adult Video News) magazine's 25th anniversary edition, Toushin was acknowledged as one of the 25 pioneers who developed the gay/bi adult film industry.
 Toushin was inducted into the Founders Branch of the Adult Video News Hall of Fame at the 2009 AVN Award Show in Las Vegas, Nevada.
 Other Founders include Phil Harvey and Larry Flynt.